ProdPerfect/ghaction-nodiff/README.md

     # specified but not applicable to an event, it has no effect.
     do-this-in-response: |
     {
-      # If provided, this comment will be left on the PR.
+      # If provided, a review will be submitted with this comment.
+      # If `fail` is also specified, the review will request changes.
       #
       # The following patterns are interpolated:
       #   `%(files)`